FOLLOW ALONG HERE FOR LIVE UPDATES FROM TEAM USA VS. SLOVAKIA IN THE MEN'S HOCKEY SEMIFINAL GAME AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 Pavol Regenda, Milos Kelemen, Oliver Okuliar, Dalibor Dvorsky and Tomas Tatar scored for Slovakia.

 "We are happy, we are a great team, from first to last.
-Everybody is working 200% every day and you can see out there," Regenda said after the game.
+Everybody is working 200 percent every day and you can see out there," Regenda said after the game.
 "We are happy that we are in the top four of the world now,” he added.

 Germany's Lukas Reichel and Frederik Tiffels scored the pair of goals in the team's exit from the tournament.

-Slovakia advances to the semifinal on Feb.
+Slovakia moves on to face the United States in the semifinal round on Feb.
 20.

 MATCH RESULTS